pwilthew/Systems-Security/Heap-Spray-DEP/README.md

-# Exploiting a Buffer Overflow Vulnerability in the JNLP plugin within Internet Explorer 8 with using the Heap Spraying Technique in a DEP-Enabled (Data Execution Prevention) Windows 7 machine
+# Exploiting a Buffer Overflow Vulnerability in the JNLP plugin within Internet Explorer 8 with using the Heap Spraying Technique in a DEP-Enabled (Data Execution Prevention) Windows 7 Machine

 JNLP (Java Network Launch Protocol) enables an application to be launched on a client desktop using resources that are hosted on a remote server.
 A specific version of JNLP for IE8 is vulnerable to a stack-based buffer overflow: when the plugin is invoked with a **launchjnlp** parameter, it will copy the value of the **docbase** parameter to a stack buffer using `sprintf`, but fails to check the length of the value.